ryfz081/amads/docs/developer_notes/design.rst

 AMADS can convert from quarters to seconds or seconds to quarters.

-To work in seconds, it is most efficient to convert the entire score to seconds, meaning that every ``delta`` and ``duration`` attribute is converted in one pass through the score.
-Since the entire score stores in one unit or the other, there are no separate attributes such as ``delta_seconds`` or ``duration_seconds``, and computed values such as ``onset`` run identical computations whether the units are beats or seconds, so they return values in the same units as are stored in the score.
+To work in seconds, it is most efficient to convert the entire score to seconds, meaning that every ``onset`` and ``duration`` attribute is converted in one pass through the score.
+Since the entire score stores in one unit or the other, there are no separate attributes such as ``offset_seconds`` or ``duration_seconds``, and computed values such as ``offset`` run identical computations whether the units are beats or seconds, so they return values in the same units as are stored in the score.

 Conversion to Seconds
 ~~~~~~~~~~~~~~~~~~~~~

-Conversion to seconds is slightly tricky due to the use of
-parent-relative delta instead of absolute times.
-Conversion is done
-in-place.
-This violates the immutable Score design (see next section)
+Conversion to seconds is done in-place.
+This violates the immutable
-but note that if you convert back to beats, you can restore the
+Score design (see next section) but note that if you convert back to
-original score, so changed are not *necessarily* visible even when
+beats, you can restore the original score, so changes are not
-scores are shared.
-To convert in place, work top-down recursively: at
+*necessarily* visible even when scores are shared.
+Conversion involves
-every level, we get the onset in beats (parent_onset_beat) and onset
-in seconds (parent_onset_time) of the parent.
-We cannot use
-self.parent.onset to compute self.onset because the parent will have
-been converted to seconds, so compute onset_beat as
-parent_onset_beat + self.delta.
-Convert onset_beat to seconds and store
-seconds - parent_onset_time into self.delta.
-For EventGroups, we
-use recursion where onset_beat becomes parent_onset_beat and the
-newly computed self.onset becomes parent_onset_time.
-Similar
-calculations are used to compute duration.
+using the score ``TimeMap`` to map between beats and seconds.
+The
+``TimeMap`` is stored as an array of breakpoints, so a lookup involves
+a search, but since most accesses are in time order, it is possible to
+cache the location of the previous lookup in case the next one is
+nearby.
+Thus, we can expect to make a single pass through the
+``TimeMap`` to convert each ``Staff`` and its children.

 Immutable Scores